moloewe-leuphana/moloewe-leuphana.github.io/docs/01-workflow.md

 **About User privileges**

 User privileges can be assigned to one or several MoLöwe projects and modes.
-User privileges can be given for presentation mode
+User privileges can be given for Presentation Mode
-(advisable for workshop participants) or edit mode.<br />
+(advisable for workshop participants) or Edit Mode.<br />
 Each MoLöwe project will belong to one user group and have one user as the owner/author.
 The user group will be set during the creation of a project and can be changed by the user group administrator.
-For each user account privileges may be given to certain functionalities in edit mode (e.g. import/export, creating new projects).
+For each user account privileges may be given to certain functionalities in Edit Mode (e.g. import/export, creating new projects).
 - "MoLöwe" is short for "Mobile Lösungswerkstatt" (eng.
 "Mobile Solution Workshop")
 - see [Glossary](06_glossary.md)
 - Software to create and run interactive browser based dashboard.